owntone/owntone-container/README.md

 - `<network>` The type of network you are choosing.
 It can be the name of the network (e.g., `intnet` as in the example above), or the network mode `host`.
 - `<uid>` The identifier of the user that will start the OwnTone process.
 - `<gid>` The identifier of the group that is attached to the OwnTone user.
+- `<configuration-location>` The path where the configuration is stored.
 - `<media-location>` The path where the media are stored.
+Be sure to provide at least read access to the user running OwnTone.
-Be sure to provide the access to the user running OwnTone.
+- `<database-location>` The path where the database is stored.
+Be sure to provide write access to the user running OwnTone.
 - `<log-location>` The path where the log file is written.
-- `<database-location>` The path where the database is stored.
+Be sure to provide write access to the user running OwnTone.
 - `<tag>` The tag identifies which release has to be deployed.
-There are two meta tags: `latest` for latest production release and `staging` for the latest staging release.
+There are two meta tags: `latest` for latest production release and `staging` for the latest staging release (for more information, see the section Releases)

 #### Example